Students are unprepared for college-level writing

 Arriving on campus is no assurance of success for incoming freshmen who need basic writing courses but aren’t necessarily getting them.

 Professor Stanley Fish says universities should rethink the political and ideological emphasis of most composition classes.
-He rightly suggests that “unless writing courses focus exclusively on writing they are a sham.”
+In a NY Times article, What Should Colleges Teach? he rightly suggests that “unless writing courses focus exclusively on writing they are a sham.”

 A Sad but True Example

 Some time ago, a friend came into possession of a freshman English paper and shared it with me.
 Sadly, it serves to reinforce the statistics and testimonials that only too frequently cross my desk.
 From start to finish, this student’s essay on William Blake’s “The Tyger” is riddled with errors: